 Psychology has been defined as the scientific study of the mind and behaviour.
-Essentially Psychology is about people.
 Modern Psychology is a science, which undertakes cutting edge research to try and find answers to everyday questions.
 A qualification in Psychology can pave the way to careers in medicine, business, health and social care professions, sports management, education, legal profession, industry, marketing and others too numerous to mention.
 Most of all Psychology is the profession of the 21st century and is a well-respected subject by university admissions tutors.